microformats/php-mf2/README.md

 ## Usage

 php-mf2 is PSR-0 autoloadable, so simply include Composer’s auto-generated autoload file (`/vendor/autoload.php`) and you can start using it.
-There are two functions which cover the majority of
+These two functions cover most situations:

 * To fetch microformats from a URL, call `Mf2\fetch($url)`
 * To parse microformats from HTML, call `Mf2\parse($html, $url)`, where `$url` is the URL from which `$html` was loaded, if any.
 This parameter is required for correct relative URL parsing and must not be left out unless parsing HTML which is not loaded from the web.